rajusanjay001/product_BE/README.md

 # To convert the project to gradel ,go to location in project which contains pom.xml and run gradle init

-This Project will demostrate the use of the follwing.
+This Project will demonstrate the use of the follwing.

 1) JWT .
 2) Spring Boot in memory H2 DB.